-- Advocate to State and Commonwealth agencies for infrastructure investment - Ensure relationships with key agency representative are strong - Make submissions to various government funds for infrastructure - o Lobby the Department of Transport to redevelop the Jurien Bay Marina - Continue to advance key Council projects - o Jurien Bay Airport Redevelopment - o Jurien Bay Foreshore Redevelopment - Cervantes Foreshore Redevelopment - Expand community infrastructure across the Shire to improve liveability
+- Advocate to State and Commonwealth agencies for infrastructure investment: - Ensure relationships with key agency representative are strong.

+- Make submissions to various government funds for infrastructure. - Lobby the Department of Transport to redevelop the Jurien Bay Marina and resolve existing deoxygenation issues. - Advocate for funding and support from Federal and State Government for the construction of the Turquoise Way Path link from Hill River to Cervantes. - Continue to advance key Council projects: - Jurien Bay Airport Upgrades. - Jurien Bay Foreshore Redevelopment. - Cervantes Foreshore Redevelopment. - Townsite revitalisation projects to support amenity and enhance business vibrancy. - Expand and renew community infrastructure across the Shire to improve liveability which supports the attraction and retention of residents.

-6. Implementation Plan
+6. IMPLEMENTATION PLAN